MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-ios-app.md

 1. _Email + one-time passcode_: Follow this flow to sign in or sign up with an email and a one-time passcode.
 1. _Email + password_: Follow this flow to sign in or sign up with email and a password.
-1. _Email + password sign up with custom attributes_: Follow this flow to sign up with email, password, and custom attributes.
+1. _Email + password sign-up with custom attributes_: Follow this flow to sign up with email, password, and custom attributes.
 1. _Password reset_: Follow this flow to reset the password.
 1. _Fallback to web browser_: Follow this flow to use the browser to sign in or sign up.